13 Health and Health Insurance

 The Role of Health Insurance in the United States

 Medicine in the United States is big business.
-Expenditures for health care, health research, and other health items and services have risen sharply in recent decades, having increased tenfold since 1980, and now costs the nation more than $2.6 trillion annually.
-This translates to the largest figure per capita in the industrial world.
-Despite this expenditure, the United States lags behind many other industrial nations in several important health indicators.
+Expenditures for health care, health research, and other health items and services have risen sharply in recent decades, having increased tenfold since 1980, and projected to spend $5.96 trillion on healthcare in 2027.
+[3] This translates to the largest figure per capita in the industrial world.

 Access to Health Care Coverage and Insurance